Upload new images. The image library for this site will open in a new window.

 Pierre and Jacques emphasized the importance of continued growth and openness to new ideas.
 “The moment that you believe that you have arrived, the moment that you stop growing, you start dying.
 And so I think that it's important for us to continue to evolve as people, as students, as people living in this country," said Pierre.
 “A growth mindset is a mindset that is embracing of discomfort, embracing of challenges, because every opposition is an opportunity to be better, to rise to the occasion."

 “I am a big believer in this idea of the marketplace of ideas, public square, where all can come and discuss their views without intimidation or without cancellation," said Jacques.
 “We can have competing ideas and that's what's healthy in a republic like ours, and people can take it or leave it, but I think all sorts of viewpoints should be heard."

 The National Agenda Speaker Series continues throughout the semester with guests such as Parkland survivor David Hogg, Delaware State Senator Sarah Mcbride, and artist and author Nikkolas Smith.
-For information and to register, visit cpc.udel.edu/national-agenda/2021.
+Find more information and register.

 Lindsay Hoffman, Ph.D., an associate professor of communication and political science at UD, directs the series.
 This year's theme, "Reflecting America," examines how this historic era of political divides, social movements, and economic upheavals—fueled by the pandemic and politics—is redefining America.
 National Agenda is free and open to the public.
 It is made possible with support from the University of Delaware's Office of the Provost and the College of Arts and Sciences.